Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 Here’s the good news: root rot is treatable.
 I’ve rescued more than a dozen plants from the brink of death, including that Pothos that looked completely hopeless.
 The key is acting fast and following the right steps.

-Root rot treatment involves 7 key steps: Remove the plant from its pot, wash away all soil, cut off all black or mushy roots with sterilized scissors, treat remaining healthy roots with diluted hydrogen peroxide (1 part 3% H2O2 to 2 parts water), let them air dry for 24 hours, repot in fresh well-draining soil, and wait 1-2 weeks before watering again.
+🌿 Quick Answer: how to treat root rot.
+Root rot treatment involves 7 key steps: remove the plant from its pot, wash away all soil, cut off all black or mushy roots with sterilized scissors, treat the remaining healthy roots with diluted hydrogen peroxide (1 part 3% H₂O₂ to 2 parts water), let them air dry for 24 hours, repot in fresh well-draining soil, and wait 1–2 weeks before watering again.

 Success depends on catching it early.
 If more than 50% of roots are damaged, consider taking stem cuttings as backup.
 The full step-by-step treatment process is detailed below.